-Several laws and service rules, government policies and schemes, as well as norms and conventions affect the opportunity of working women to breast-feed their children.
-However, the only law which addresses the issue directly is the Maternity Benefits Act (1961).
+Several laws and service rules Government policies and schemes, as well asnorms and conventions affect the opportunity of working women to breast-feed their children.
+However, theonly law, which speaks direct to the issue, is the Maternity Benefits Act (1961)

-- (1) The act applies to women working in establishments employing 10 or more persons (including mines, factories, plantations, offices, shops, circuses) that is, it applies to practically all women in the organised sector. - (2) The act provides that a woman (who has actually worked for a period of not less than 160 days) shall be entitled to maternity benefit for absence from work not exceeding three months (six weeks immediately preceding and including the day of delivery and for the six weeks immediately following that day).
-This obviously restricts the period of exclusive breast-feeding of the infant to six weeks. - (3) A woman is also entitled to an additional period of leave with wages up to a maximum of one month, if she is suffering from illness arising out of pregnancy, delivery, premature birth or miscarriage.
-This clause is intended to safeguard the mother's health but cannot be used only to extend the period of breast-feeding. - (4) Section 11 Rule 6 provides for two nursing breaks of 15 minutes duration each in the course of the mother's working day.
-If the creche is not attached to the work-place she can take not less than five or not more than 15 minutes time for travel.
+- 1. The act applies to women working in establishments employing 10 or more persons (including mines, factories, plantations offices, shops, circuses) that.
+It applies to practically all women in the organised sector. - 2.
+The act provides that a woman (who has actually worked for a period of not less than 160 days) shall be entitled to maternity benefit for absence from work not exceeding three months (six weeks immediately preceding and including the day of delivery and for the six weeks immediately following that day).
+This obviously restricts the period of exclusive breast-feeding of the infant to six weeks. - 3.
+A woman is also entitled to an additional period of leave with wages upto a maximum of one month, if she is suffering from illness arising out of pregnancy delivery, premature birth or miscarriage.
+This clause is intended to safeguard the mother's health but cannot be used only to extend the period of breast-feeding. - 4.
+Section 11 rule 6 provides for two nursing breaks of 15 minutes duration each in the course of the mother's working day.
+If the creche is not attached to the work place she can take not less than 5 or not more than 15 minutes time for travel.
 This assumes that the mother has access to a creche or some other facility near enough for her to avail of the nursing breaks.

-It is evident that the present laws and conventions regarding maternity leave and benefits are not supportive to the breast-feeding mother, either quantitatively or qualitatively.
-To begin with, the law leaves out, for the basic purpose of maternity leave, the vast majority of women in the unorganised sector including home-based workers, self-employed, contract workers, etc, as well as lets slip many who work in small establishments in the organised sector.
+It is evident that the present laws and conventions regarding maternity leave benefits are not supportive to the breast-feeding mother, either quantitatively or qualitatively.

+To begin with, the law leaves out, for the basic purpose of maternity leave, the vast majority of women in the unorganised sector including home-based workers, self-employed, contract workers, etc., as well as lets slip many who work in small establishments in the organised sector.
 And secondly, the provision regarding nursing breaks can become operative only for a minuscule number, as will be seen below.

-Qualitatively, the law practically debars healthy mothers from exclusively breast-feeding their infants for more than six weeks and more or less compels them to resort to supplementary milk foods, thus running counter to the intention of the new bill for the regulation of infant foods and breast milk substitutes.
+Qualitatively, the law practically debars healthy mothers from exclusively breast feeding their infants for more than six weeks and more or less compels them to resort to supplementary milk foods, thus running counter to the intention of the new bill for the regulation of infant foods and breast milk substitutes.